Mike Liut: St. Louis Blues, 1979-1985

+Hartford Whalers, 1985-1990

-During his sixth season with the Blues, Liut was traded to the Hartford Whalers in exchange for net minder Greg Millen and forward Mark Johnson.
-The timing of the deal was a little odd because the Blues were in first place in the Norris Division at the time of the transaction but the reason behind the swap appeared to be money.
-The Blues, one of the most budget conscious teams in the league, moved out Liut and his reported $900,000 salary (tops on the team) and brought in two players whose combined salaries were less than they were paying Liut.
+During his sixth season with the Blues, Liut was traded to the Hartford Whalers with Jörgen Pettersson (ice hockey) in exchange for net minder Greg Millen and forward Mark Johnson on February 21, 1985.
+The timing of the deal was a little odd, because the Blues were in first place in the Norris Division at the time of the transaction but the reason behind the swap appeared to be financial.
+The Blues, one of the most budget conscious teams in the league, moved out Liut and his reported $900,000 salary (top on the team) and brought in two players whose combined salaries were less than they were paying Liut.
 This was not lost on Liut, who said, "I'm sure (Blues owner Harry Ornest) has been promoting a trade of some sort because of my salary."

-With the Whalers, Liut provided a steadying influence and in his second season with the club, he led the NHL in shutouts with four.
+With the Whalers, Liut provided a steadying influence and in his second season with the club in 1985-86, he led the NHL in shutouts with four.
 In that same season, Liut backstopped the Whalers into the Adams Division finals, where they were defeated by the Montreal Canadiens in overtime of the seventh game in a memorable playoff series.
 The Canadiens went on to win the Stanley Cup that year.
 In 1986–87, Liut led the Whalers to their first and only Adams Division title and was named to the NHL's Second All-Star Team.
-He also posted the league's best goals-against average, with the Whalers, in 1989–90.